nichitaa/rxjs-ws/README.md

-# ws-rxjs
+# rxjs-ws

-If you're using RxJS and WebSockets, you can consider using **`ws-rxjs`** for managing the socket connections, incoming and out-coming messages.
+If you're using RxJS and WebSockets, you can consider using **`rxjs-ws`** for managing the socket connections, incoming and out-coming messages.

 WebSocket library to simply integrate with RxJS.